-CBCCP’s vision is to carry out our mission through producing generations of Christ’s disciples who bring God’s blessings to the community and the world.
-We will do this through strategic ministries built on our core values of:
+CBCCP’s vision is to carry out our mission through producing generations of Christ’s disciples from diverse cultural backgrounds who bring God’s blessings to the campus, community, and world.

 We will always be committed to the inerrant, inspired Word of God revealed in the OT and NT Scriptures as the ultimate instruction and authority for Christian faith, life, and ministry.
-We strive to be Bible-centered, emphasizing what the Bible emphasizes.
+As God’s literal words to us, we believe that it is God’s primary method for revealing Himself and bringing about life transformation and growth as a disciple.
+Therefore, we strive to be Bible-centered in all that we do in ministry and life.
+We also seek for God to direct our ministry by emphasizing what the Bible emphasizes.
 We recognize that while there is a diversity of theological perspectives within orthodox Christendom, there is also unity around the primary doctrines embraced by evangelical Christians.
 We choose to major in the primary/essential areas of unity in the Christian faith as reflected in our broadly evangelical statement of faith, and we are committed to consistently teaching and upholding these without compromise.
 In secondary areas/doctrines (including those for which we may have a church position/policy such as spiritual gifts or gender roles within the church), we prefer not to expend energy to fight over different orthodox views, but instead we strive to work together with love and respect.

 Magnifying God with whole life worship (Romans 12:1)